jahrulnr/ESP32-PioSystem/README.md

-# MVC Framework Implementation for OSSystem Hotspot
+# MVC Framework Implementation for PioSystem Hotspot

 ## Overview of Changes

-We've implemented an MVC-based architecture for the OSSystem ESP32 project with a focus on WiFi hotspot functionality.
+We've implemented an MVC-based architecture for the PioSystem ESP32 project with a focus on WiFi hotspot functionality.
 Here's what has been added:

 ### 1. Controllers
 - Created `WifiController` to handle WiFi hotspot management: